 - 13. For the first time since 2016/17 the total number of incidents attended by the service has not followed the continually increasing pattern.
 Fires, special services and false alarms all decreased during 2020/21.
 False Alarms continue to be the largest proportion of incidents, representing almost one in every two incidents (47.7%), this represents an actual reduction in the number of false alarms attended a slight decrease of 3.1% on last year.
 There has been a decrease (2.5%) in the number of fires attended during the year.
 The Service continues to work with businesses to reduce the number of automated false alarms, including working with occupiers to identify where false alarm activations are by repeat offenders.
 Fire Control Officers also challenge reports of alarms activating to assess whether the activation is false or not, and can quickly pass on information to attending crews. - 14.
 In terms of potential life risk incidents the Service attended 424 accidental dwelling fires in the two counties during 2020/21.
 This was a 5.6 per cent decrease compared with the previous year.
 Unfortunately, two people died in house fires.
 While any death is a tragedy, the figures remain low given the relative size of the population.
 Injuries and fatalities in accidental dwelling fires represent approx. 4.6 casualties per 100,000 population.
-The Service also attended 501 road traffic collisions in 2020/21, 170 less than the previous year.
+The Service also attended 501 road traffic collisions in 2020/21, 170 less than the previous year, however this reduction could have been due to the lockdown introduced during the Covid-19 pandemic.